sterling19/Image_Processing/README.md

 # Image Processing
-Learning how with Scikit-Image and OpenCV
+Learning Scikit-Image and where it can be applied